America's Ace of Aces

-Despite his shoddy treatment by the British, Rickenbacher firmly believed that the United States had ample reason and responsibility to commit itself to the war in Europe.
+Despite his shoddy treatment by the British, Rickenbacker firmly believed that the United States had ample reason and responsibility to commit itself to the war in Europe.
 On the return voyage home, he developed the political position he would espouse upon arrival: "The Three M's--Men, Money, Munitions," for the liberation of Europe.

 He also thought often of the airmen of the RAF he'd seen in London and developed his own philosophy on the importance of airpower.
 Racecar drivers knew engines better than anyone and were well acquainted with risk.
-Rickenbacher's idea was to suggest an American squadron of combat aviators, composed of volunteer race car drivers.
+Rickenbacker's idea was to suggest an American squadron of combat aviators, composed of volunteer race car drivers.
 He was sure his circle of friends would quickly fill every available slot.

-In the weeks before the United States declared war on Germany and the Central Powers on April 6, 1917, Eddie Rickenbacher was quick to urge his country to action in speeches wherever he went.
+In the weeks before the United States declared war on Germany and the Central Powers on April 6, 1917, Eddie Rickenbacker was quick to urge his country to action in speeches wherever he went.
 Ironically, everywhere he traveled, he was followed by a shadow.
 The British government was still concerned about their German spy.
 The cat and mouse game became increasingly annoying, and Eddie was rapidly losing his sense of humor with the situation.
 He traveled to Cleveland.
 So did his shadow.
 Returning home to Columbus Eddie would walk down the street, only to see the reflection of the not-too-distant Intelligence agent in the store windows.
 On to Dayton, Chicago, and then out to the West Coast, the man and his tail traveled.
-While in Los Angeles Rickenbacher had finally had enough.
+While in Los Angeles Rickenbacker had finally had enough.

 "I was just going to tell you," the agent responded, "my government is now satisfied that you are all right.
 Thank you for the ocean voyage and the wonderful trip across your continent."
 And with that, the agent bowed and faded in the distance.

-If the British government was frustrating to Eddie Rickenbacher, so too could be the military establishment of his own country.
+If the British government was frustrating to Eddie Rickenbacker, so too could be the military establishment of his own country.
 Eddie was excited about the prospects of an American aero squadron composed of former racecar drivers.
 Already he had found a list of eager volunteers that included a Who's Who of the racetrack, the men knew and widely respected as the famous Ralph DePalma.
-Rickenbacher took his idea to the top, Brigadier General George D. Squier who commanded the Army's Signal Corps, the branch responsible for aviation.
-Rickenbacher laid out his case for the squadron, then was stunned by the response.
+Rickenbacker took his idea to the top, Brigadier General George D. Squier who commanded the Army's Signal Corps, the branch responsible for aviation.
+Rickenbacker laid out his case for the squadron, then was stunned by the response.

 "We don't believe," stated one officer, "that it would be wise for a pilot to have any knowledge of engines and mechanics.
 Airplane engines are always breaking down, and a man who knew a great deal about engines would know if his engine wasn't functioning correctly and be hesitant about going into combat."
 It was typical of the strange and twisted logic traditional Army officers would employ for the next two decades as military aviation fought for its place in the affairs of the world.

-For his own part, Rickenbacher was determined to become an American fighter pilot, despite the fact that he had also learned in his meetings with the Signal Corps that the Army only recruited college graduates 25 years old or younger.
+For his own part, Rickenbacker was determined to become an American fighter pilot, despite the fact that he had also learned in his meetings with the Signal Corps that the Army only recruited college graduates 25 years old or younger.
 (Rickenbacker had only attended school through the 7th grade, and was now nearly 27 years old.)
 Such obstacles never in his distinguished lifetime, could hold back Edward Vernon Rickenbacker.
 Somehow, we would find a way.

 Rickenbacker, The Pilot

-Eddie Rickenbacher was ready for opportunity when in May he got the call informing him of the secret sailing of the first American soldiers for the shores of France.
+Eddie Rickenbacker was ready for opportunity when in May he got the call informing him of the secret sailing of the first American soldiers for the shores of France.
 With only 24 hours to make his decision, he turned his back on a $35,000 a year racing career to be among the first American force that would comprise the Three M's he'd spent weeks promoting.
 He sailed from New York as a Sergeant, assigned to duties as a driver, not the flier he longed to become.
 But he also knew that opportunities often started with a small door, that opened to greater entrances.
 With the same brash determination that motivated him to seek a promotion to Sergeant First Class on his first day, he would find a way to get into Army aviation.

 "Eddie," Mitchell asked him, "do you really want to fly?"

 "I'll see what I can do," the great pioneer of American aviation promised.
-A few days later Rickenbacher received orders to report for the physical exam required for pilot training.
-The doctor who examined Eddie was an old friend who not only pronounced him physically fit to fly but wrote down Rickenbacher's birthdate as October 8, 1892.
+A few days later Rickenbacker received orders to report for the physical exam required for pilot training.
+The doctor who examined Eddie was an old friend who not only pronounced him physically fit to fly but wrote down Rickenbacker's birthdate as October 8, 1892.
 On paper at least, the would-be pilot was now under the Army's age limit of twenty-five.
 It was a magic number for Eddie.
 Seventeen days of training and twenty-five hours in the air netted him pilot's wings and a commission as a first lieutenant in the U.S. Army's Signal Corps.

-With shiny wings on his chest and a silver bar on his collar, Lieutenant Rickenbacher now had to keep his part of a bargain that had helped him get into pilot training.
+With shiny wings on his chest and a silver bar on his collar, Lieutenant Rickenbacker now had to keep his part of a bargain that had helped him get into pilot training.
 In September he reported for duty as the engineering officer at Issoudun under the command of his old friend, Jim Miller.

 The German spy suspicions never completely faded away.
-Indeed, shortly after arriving in France, Rickenbacher returned to his billets one day to find his roommate rifling through his belongings in search of anything that would expose the American soldier's loyalty to the Kaiser.
-At Issoudun Rickenbacher recruited a transportation officer with the surname Spiegel.
+Indeed, shortly after arriving in France, Rickenbacker returned to his billets one day to find his roommate rifling through his belongings in search of anything that would expose the American soldier's loyalty to the Kaiser.
+At Issoudun Rickenbacker recruited a transportation officer with the surname Spiegel.
 Ray Miller's adjutant was a man named Wiedenbach, and Wiedenbach's assistant was named Tittle.
 The Germanization of the field was competing when a new commander was assigned to the field to replace Miller, a Major named Carl Tooey Spaatz.

 The shiny pilot's wings and duty as the Issoudun Field's engineering officer were not the fulfillment of Eddie's dream, but a stepping stone to his ultimate goal of becoming a fighter pilot.
 Throughout the fall of 1917, he watched the new pilots arrive at the field for training and longed to be one of them.
 These pilots themselves had little use for the engineering officer, and Eddie Rickenbacker endured to some degree the snobbish deference later experienced by Frank Luke.
 Behind his back, these young Ivy Leaguers joked about their Swiss-German engineering officer who spoke with a thick accent and who had only a grammar school education.
 The five top officers at the field were often referred to as "the five German spies", though certainly not to their faces.